Manager

 Case in point, recently this antenna weathered a storm which I never thought it would last which was Ian, sustained winds for 5 hours of 145MPH with gust of 190 in my area were recoded by the Fire station up the street.
 I thought this antenna would be in parts all over the place but only had taken one element tip which was easy although it looked more like a quad then a beam.

-I had taken apart every single trap which we kind of lose when I assembled this antenna years back but they were sloppy lose now because of the beating they went threw.
+I had taken apart every single trap which were kind of lose when I assembled this antenna years back but they were sloppy lose now because of the beating they went threw, they were like a babies rattle.
 I had made sure everything was re tightened and used lock tight on every screw plus I had to modify the trap housing were it joins to the element as well and this was on 8 traps.
 This had taken a hole day but was worth the effort.
 Once up in the air again I had seen much better and wider SWR curves then before so hear again MFJ's HY Gain can't even manufacture these traps proper, my guess is if you buy there trapped antenna please do this cause it may never perform the way it should.
 I have no antenna range but this antenna performed far better than before plus wider better SWR curves.
-I have never seen suck a botched job and MFJ should be ashamed to try and sell such a piss poor job of a product, when hams say mighty fine junk this company deserves that name!
+I have never seen such a botched job and MFJ should be ashamed to try and sell such a piss poor job of a product, when hams say mighty fine junk this company deserves that name!

 The good is its performance for a TRAPPED antenna, first off they use hy Q traps so don't expect to cover the who band and still get gain, you decide which part of the band you op most and set it , I set this one for phone and when I use CW use the antenna tuner cause its around 3:1 in CW.
 But the performance on phone is good, @ 45' this antenna is easily 3-4 S units over a 80-10 OCF dipole a@ 60' when the station is broadside to the wire but off its ends it like no copy on the wire and great on the little TH2.
 I would say the gains is right were they spec it out and maybe better even on 10&15 but the FB is not to shabby, anywhere from 15> 20db depending of were the station is, around 15db on most stateside and I have seen around 20db on DX.
 Front to side is >40db besting any of the hex beams.

 If MFJ could work harder on trying to copy the early HyGain antenna manufacturing they could make this antenna a five star.
-Use different hardware plus the boom to mast system is a huge waste, two galvanized 2" muffler clamps would be better.
+If you want a wider flatter SWR curve buy a Mosley they have lower Q traps that will give you this but unless your talking about the Classic series the rest of there antennas are designed for SWR not gain, Q of the traps is everything.
+I have assembled at least 20 different HY Gain beams in the past that came out of the old Nebraska site, almost every time these antennas were right on unless you skipped a part or just maybe had a defective trap but an easy test before it went up the tower found any issues fast.
+They should use different hardware plus the boom to mast system is a huge waste, two galvanized 2" muffler clamps would be better.
 Also in there final assembly of the traps tighten down all the screws.

 At my new QTH I had come across a F12 LPT42 crank up and this antenna being only 3.5sqrft was an excellent way to go plus the front to side being much higher than the hex beam helps from our Florida QTH to reject allot of qrm when trying to work EU when half the US is calling.
 As far as the trapped Tri Banders go they are decent antennas but do not expect them to cover the whole band with the same performance, its either phone of cw with them not both.